SimplexCC/sell-docs/source/includes/reference/_poid.md

 }
 ```

 If you respond with a `"pending"` status, via either p/REST or MsgQueue, you will need to later notify Simplex when the status changes to either `"success"`, `"soft_fail"` or `"hard_fail"`.
-You do this using the `poid-notify-status` API.
+You do this using the `poid-notify-status` message.

 Alternatively, Simplex may poll you for the status, again via either p/REST or MsgQueue, using `poid-get-status`.